smartinternz02/SI-GuidedProject-587884-1696943162/README.md

 ### Coding & Solution
 Data Preprocessing
 The password data was preprocessed before being used to train the neural network model.
-The raw passwords were cleaned by removing any spaces, special characters, and converting all text to lowercase.
+The raw passwords were cleaned by removing any spaces, or special characters, and converting all text to lowercase.
 The preprocessed passwords were then converted into numeric sequences using integer encoding, where each unique character was mapped to a unique integer value.
 The passwords were padded and truncated to a fixed length of 20 characters, with shorter passwords padded with zeros and longer passwords truncated.
-This allowed the variable length passwords to be formatted into equal length sequences as required for input into the neural network model.
+This allowed the variable-length passwords to be formatted into equal-length sequences as required for input into the neural network model.
 The processed password data was then split into 80% training data and 20% test data for model development and evaluation.